pnadolny13/100-days-of-code/log.md

 **Thoughts** Learning is going to take a long time but I need to understand this stuff to have a better general knowledge.

 **Link(s) to work:** NA

+### Day 26: February 07, 2018

+**Today's Progress**: I did HTML training in code academy.
+I learned HTML fundamental structures ive used but never quite understood.
+I have a bear page.
+I also spent time continuing to read the Java documentation.

+**Thoughts** I should make a resume static website with all of the my deployed apps linked.
+I can practice with HTML.

+**Link(s) to work:** https://github.com/pnadolny13/HTML_Practice/commits/master